 How to tackle the pre-writing stage

-Pre-writing activities often involve reading, experimenting, data collection as well as the formulation of a thesis (that is, the claim you will make in your text).
+Pre-writing activities often involve reading, experimenting, and data collection, as well as the formulation of a thesis (that is, the claim you will make in your text).
 These activities differ depending on what type of text you will write and in what discipline you write.

 Read about ways of approaching the pre-writing stage on the following pages: